yocontra/node-gdal-next/ROADMAP.md

 # v2.0.0

 - Switch from nan to N-API
+- Update the yuidoc generate
+- Build out an async API
 - Find a way to keep the dependency source code out of the repository to reduce noise
 - Reduce the number of manual patching done in the gdal format gyp files
 - Automate dependency updates and prebuilt binaries for new node releases